1. Welcome to Note

 2.1 Ableton Cloud

-Read more about transferring Sets to Ableton Cloud in the Transferring and Exporting Sets chapter.
+Read more about uploading Sets to Ableton Cloud in the Transferring and Exporting Sets chapter.

 2.3 MIDI Input

-A USB MIDI Controller Enabled on an iPad.
+A USB MIDI Controller Enabled for Use With Note.

 Available Bluetooth MIDI Devices.